Replace nothing, improve everything.

 From Chains to Wings

 Wings of Thought transcends linear reasoning by introducing recursive, multi-dimensional logic pathways that adapt as conversations evolve.
-Unlike static reasoning, WoT is both rational and intuitive.
+Unlike static reasoning, WoT is both rational and intuitive and can accommodate any number of AI agents from different customized perspectives in the return to improve it.

 LLMs: Strengths and Their Limits